WalletConnect/walletconnect-specs/auth/session-proposal-overview.md

 }
 ```

-The Dapp then validates if the received session namespaces comply with the requested proposal namespaces.
+The Dapp then validates if the received Session Namespaces comply with the requested Proposal Namespaces.
 If so, the session is established / settled.
 If not, the session is not established and MUST delete all related cached data.
+The Dapp MUST send a `1007` code that tells the Wallet that the Session Namespaces are invalid.

 # Validation test cases

-## Controller side validation of incoming proposal namespaces (Wallet)
+## Controller side validation of incoming Proposal Namespaces (Wallet)

 ---
 ### 1.1.
-Proposal namespaces MUST NOT have chains empty
+Proposal Namespaces MUST NOT have chains empty
-Requested proposal namespaces:
+Requested Proposal Namespaces:
 ```json
 {
     "cosmos":{